Chen-Abudi/event-hub/README.md

 ## Visit the Course [&#128073;&#127997; **HERE !**](https://www.udemy.com/course/react-the-complete-guide-incl-redux/)

-**_`Shoutout to Maximilian Schwarzmüller for this practice project, all the lectures, the exercises, and the React course in Udemy.
+**_`Shoutout to Maximilian Schwarzmüller for this practice project design, all the lectures, the exercises, and the React course in Udemy.
 Mahalo, Thank you!`_** 🌺

 ---